 Can Perspectives articles be sponsored?

-NSGC does allow for-profit and non for-profit companies to author sponsored articles for publication.
+NSGC does allow for-profit and nonprofit companies to author sponsored articles for publication.
 All requests for sponsored content should go through NSGC Sales Director, Amanda Trainor Patrick and will require a statement or acknowledgement that the article is sponsored.